Get Rates Near You!

 Choosing the Right Brokerage Account for Your Stock Investments

-Before you start picking stocks, you need to pick a brokerage account that will help you make your investments.
+Before you start picking stocks, you must pick a brokerage account to help you make your investments.

 This is an important choice.
 Here are some things to consider:

-Visit a number of different brokerage websites and look at their account terms and capabilities before you decide.
-Choosing the right broker may be an important first step toward all the other investment decisions you will make.
+Before you decide, visit several different brokerage websites and look at their account terms and capabilities.
+Choosing the right broker may be an important first step toward all your other investment decisions.